M.S.W., University of North Carolina at Charlotte

 B.S., Appalachian State University

-Laura’s research interests focus on women’s reproductive decision making from the perspective of intersectional feminist theory and using a reproductive justice framework.
-She is particularly interested in increasing access to reproductive health information and family planning services, understanding the role of social norms, and reducing provider bias among low-income women and women living in rural areas.
+Laura’s research focuses on understanding reproductive decision making through an intersectional feminist and reproductive justice lens.
+She is particularly interested in enhancing reproductive autonomy by increasing access to reproductive health and family planning services and reducing provider bias among low-income patients and people living in rural areas.
+Swan is currently engaged in independent and collaborative research exploring abortion stories, unmet family planning needs in Appalachia, rural college students’ reproductive experiences, and interpersonal violence victimization, including reproductive coercion.
 Swan is also interested in extending the reach of research and addressing the research-to-practice gap through the use of infographics and social media to disseminate research findings outside of the academy.

-Swan is excited to begin teaching B.S.W. students in fall 2019.
+Swan is excited to have begun teaching B.S.W. students in fall 2019.
 Her teaching philosophy focuses on providing clear expectations and meaningful learning while preparing students to be effective and passionate social workers.
-In her free time, Swan enjoys hiking, reading autobiographies, and dabbling in fine arts and graphic design.
+Swan believes in self-care and boundary setting and enjoys hiking, cooking, reading autobiographies, and dabbling in fine arts and graphic design.

 Notable awards, honors and appointments

 - School of Social Work Service & Leadership Award, April 2019 Virginia Commonwealth University, School of Social Work, Richmond, VA

 - Phi Kappa Phi Scholarship, April 2019 Virginia Commonwealth University, School of Social Work, Richmond, VA

 - Community and Public Health Research Award, April 2018 Virginia Commonwealth University Institute for Women’s Health, Richmond, VA